Peasants' League: Leadership & support

 This table shows the Peasants' League's results in elections to the House of Representatives and Senate, as well as the party's political leadership: the fractievoorzitter, is the chair of the parliamentary party and the lijsttrekker is the party's top candidate in the general election, these posts are normally taken by the party's leader.

 Municipal and provincial government

 The party was particularly strong in the provincial legislatives of Drenthe and Groningen.
 Where it also held several seats in local legislatives.

 Electorate

 The electorate of party consisted out of farmers form Drenthe, Gelderland, the northern region of North Holland and the southern islands of South Holland.

-International comparison

-Compared to the Swedish Farmers' League, which had a similar agrarian agenda, the Peasants' League was very small and uninfluential.